On the existence of balanced metrics on six-manifolds of cohomogeneity one

 By \cite{Hoelscher2}, a six-dimensional compact simply connected cohomogeneity one manifold $M$ whose corresponding principal part is given by the pair $\left(\mathfrak{g},\mathfrak{k}\right)=\left(\mathfrak{su}(2)\oplus 2\mathbb{R},\{0\}\right)$ at the Lie algebra level is $G$-equivariantly diffeomorphic to the product of two three-dimensional spheres, i.e., $M\cong S^3\times S^3$.
 If we denote by $H_i$ for $i=1,2$, the singular isotropy groups for the $G$-action on $M$ and by $\mathfrak{h}_i=\text{Lie}(H_i)$, for $i=1,2$, their Lie algebras, we have that both $\mathfrak{h}_1$ and $\mathfrak{h}_2$ are isomorphic to $\mathbb{R}$ so that both the singular orbits of $M$ are four-dimensional compact submanifolds of $M$.
-Let $b_i$ be the $i$-th Betti number of $M$, then, up to $G$-equivariant diffeomorphisms, we may assume $b_4=0$.
 By Michelsohn's obstruction \cite[Corollary 1.7]{Mic82}, if $M$ admitted any $4$-dimensional compact complex submanifold $S$, then $M$ would not admit a balanced metric.
-Therefore, we can make a few considerations by focusing on one tubular neighborhood of singular orbit $G\supset H\supset K$ at a time.
+Therefore, we can make a few considerations by focusing on a tubular neighborhood of one singular orbit $G\supset H\supset K$ at a time.
 In particular, we divide the discussion depending on the immersion of $\mathfrak{h}\subset\mathfrak{g}$.
 Let $S$ be the singular orbit given by the group diagram $G\supset H\supset K$.
 We notice that if $S$ is $J$-invariant, a complex structure on $M$ would give rise to a complex structure on $S$, so we can discard all these cases by Michelsohn's obstruction.
-In particular, we have that $T_qM=T_qS \oplus V$ where $V=T_qS^{\perp}$ is the slice at $q\in S$; since $S$ is four-dimensional, $V$ is always a $2$-plane.
+We have that $T_qM=T_qS \oplus V$ where $V=T_qS^{\perp}$ is the slice at $q\in S$; since $S$ is four-dimensional, $V$ is always a $2$-plane.